doc4d/docs/docs/Concepts/classes.md

 This.param:=$text2 // use second param
 ```

-- inside a [class member function](#class-function), `Super` designates the prototype of the superclass and allows to call a function of the superclass hierarchy.
+2. Inside a [class member function](#class-function), `Super` designates the prototype of the superclass and allows to call a function of the superclass hierarchy.

 ```4d
 Super.doSomething(42) //calls "doSomething" function